mpv-player/mpv/DOCS/man/input.rst

     These properties shouldn't be used anymore.

 ``audio-device-list``
-    Return the list of discovered audio devices.
+    The list of discovered audio devices.
 This is mostly for use with the client API, and reflects what ``--audio-device=help`` with the command line player returns.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with